ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 Creates a new playlist consisting of all the files in the original playlist that do not have lyric sidecar files.
 Asks if we want to start getting lyrics for that playlist.

+### 🌟 subtitle-integrity-checker.bat {SRT file} [subtitle-integrity-checker.bat](../BAT-and-UTIL-files-1/subtitle-integrity-checker.bat):

+Checks a SRT file for overlapping timestamps, and zero-time timestamps, and displays results in a graph.
+Used to further reconcile *WhisperTimeSync*-reconciled SRT files.
+(Good lyrics ➜ Bad SRT ➜ WhisperTimeSync fixes SRT based on lyrics ➜ subtitle-integrity-checker looks for things WhisperTimeSync may have screwed up (since it does).

 ### 🌟 Karaoke-related Reports